THE AUSTRALIAN RURAL HEALTH EDUCATION NETWORK

 Linking and supporting University Departments of Rural Health across Australia

-The Australian Rural Health Education Network or ARHEN is the peak body for 12 University Departments of Rural Health (UDRHs) which are located in every State and the NT.
+The Australian Rural Health Education Network or ARHEN is the national peak body for Australia’s University Departments of Rural Health (UDRHs) which are located in every State and the NT.
+Currently, 13 UDRHs are members of ARHEN.

 UDRHs are well established, diverse and complementary, forming the most significant rural health academic consolidation in Australia.

-A key activity for UDRHs is to provide and coordinate rural and remote clinical placements for health science students from universities across Australia.
+A key UDRH activity is to provide and coordinate clinical placements in rural and remote locations for health science students from universities across Australia.

 As a group, UDRHs are committed to ensuring that the health workforce needs of rural and remote areas are addressed by national strategies.